Ashraf-Hamdoun/Math-Expressions-Builder/README.md

 > **Status:** This package is considered **stable** and ready for production use.

-## Programmatic LaTeX and Dart Math Expression Construction
+## A Powerful Dart Package for Programmatic Construction and Manipulation of LaTeX Math Expressions

 `math_expressions_builder` is a powerful and intuitive Dart package for programmatically constructing, manipulating, and rendering complex mathematical expressions.
 It elevates your app beyond simple string concatenation by providing a sophisticated tree-based data model.
 This ensures that your expressions are always syntactically correct and semantically rich.